-Memorandum to Ben Kempinen, Tim Pierce, and Members of the Standing Committee on Professional Ethics February 26, 2021 Page 3 of 36 students have described significant harassment by fellow law students simply because they hold religious or conservative ideas.8
+Letter to Roy Simon, Chair of Committee on Standards of Attorney Conduct, Ellen Yaroshefsky, Chair, COSAC 8.4(g) Subcommittee, and Justin Chu, Brenda Dorsett, and David Schraver January 15, 2021 Page 3 of 36 students have described significant harassment by fellow law students simply because they hold religious or conservative ideas.8

 In July 2020, the Judicial Conference Committee on Codes of Conduct withdrew a draft advisory opinion that had said it was improper for judges to be members of the Federalist Society or the American Constitution Society, but permissible to belong to the American Bar Association.
-A comment letter signed by 210 federal judges took exception to the opinion's underlying "double standard" and "untenable" "disparate treatment" as reflected in "the Committee['s] oppos[ing] judicial membership in the Federalist Society while permitting membership in the ABA."
-In withdrawing its proposal, the Judicial Conference Committee noted that "judges confront a world filled with challenges arising out of emerging technologies, deep ideological disputes, a growing sense of mistrust of individuals and institutions, and an ever-changing landscape of competing political, legal and societal interests."
-Far less sheltered than judges from these competing interests, lawyers daily confront such an environment.
+A comment letter signed by 210 federal judges took exception to the opinion's underlying "double standard" and "untenable" "disparate treatment" as reflected in "the Committee['s] oppos[ing] judicial membership in the Federalist Society while permitting membership in the ABA."9 In withdrawing its proposal, the Judicial Conference Committee noted that "judges confront a world filled with challenges arising out of emerging technologies, deep ideological disputes, a growing sense of mistrust of individuals and institutions, and an ever-changing landscape of competing political, legal and societal interests."10 Far less sheltered than judges from these competing interests, lawyers daily confront such an environment.

 Many proponents of ABA Model Rule 8.4(g) sincerely believe that the Rule will only be used to punish lawyers who are bad actors.
 Unfortunately, we have recently witnessed too many times when people have lost their livelihoods for holding traditional religious views.
-For example, the Fire Chief of Atlanta, an African-American man who had been appointed National Fire Marshal by President Obama, was fired because he wrote a book that briefly referred to his religious beliefs regarding marriage and sexual conduct.
-11 The CEO of Mozilla lost his position after he made a contribution, reflecting his traditional religious beliefs, to one side of a political debate regarding marriage laws.
-12
+For example, the Fire Chief of Atlanta, an African-American man who had been appointed National Fire Marshal by President Obama, was fired because he wrote a book that briefly referred to his religious beliefs regarding marriage and sexual conduct.11 The CEO of Mozilla lost his position because he made a contribution that reflected his religious beliefs to one side of a political debate regarding marriage laws.12